demoaccount-rishav/host-mern-store-app/README.md

 # MERN Store App
 Welcome to the MERN Store App, a sleek full-stack web application designed for showcasing shopping items.
-The frontend is beautifully crafted using Chakra UI, ensuring a modern and user-friendly experience.
+The frontend is beautifully crafted using Chakra UI, ensuring a modern and user-friendly experience with dark mode 🦉.

 ## Environment Variables